 Facilitating Loan made to Clarien Group Limited ("CGL") to enable it to make a capital investment into 100% owned Clarien Bank Limited ("CBL") to strengthen CBL's capital adequacy ratios.
 CBL is the third largest Bermuda-based bank with \$1.2 billion in assets and an investment management, brokerage advisory and trust administration business with \$800 million in assets under management.
 CBL's balance sheet largely consists of residential and commercial mortgages funded by retail and commercial deposits.
 At December 31, 2015, it had \$75 million in common equity and \$95 million of total equity.
 The loan was made to provide CGL time to complete a strategic transaction with a regional financial institution with the intent that PCF II would be able to co-invest in that transaction.
-Co-investment transaction is currently pending regulatory approval.
+Co-investment transaction was completed at the end of 2017 with PCF II receiving cash and a 17.92% equity interest, alongside controlling shareholder NCB Financial Group.